Chart Color Schemes

 Flagstaff Hill features high concentrations of family households, with a higher-than-average median household size

-Family households account for 81.8 percent of all households, including 39.2 percent couples with children, 33.0 percent couples without children, and 8.9 percent single parent families.
+Family households account for 81.8 percent of all households, consisting of 39.2 percent couples with children, 33.0 percent couples without children, and 8.9 percent single parent families.
 Non-family households make up the remaining 18.2 percent, with lone person households at 16.1 percent and group households comprising 2.1 percent of the total.
-The median household size is 2.7 people, which is larger than the Greater Adelaide average of 2.5.
+The median household size is 2.7 people, larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households